josiest/songwriting/songs/Goodbye Sunshine/lyrics.md

 ### Verse I
 Goodbye sunshine
 It's been nice to have you around
-~When the days were rough
+~But the days were rough
-~But you've had enough
+~And you've had enough

 ~Of my intentions
-And it's a wonder you stuck around
+It's a wonder you stuck around
 For the longest time
 ~But it's about time

 For you've set
 On the horizon
-Set a fire between the sea
+Set a fire upon the sea

 That separates the skyline
 You fall silently beneath
-Goodbye sunshine
 Goodbye sunshine

 ### Verse II